+2. Receipting of inventory and approval of inventory invoices are properly segregated.
 Purchasing functions and roles have been documented with the City's Auditor, with staff separate from Central Stores charged with reviewing and processing invoices.
 The Purchasing Manager reviews inventory invoices, which are transmitted to Accounts Payable who further ensures invoices and payments match prior to the Budget and Financial Operations Manager approval.
+3. Physical inventory counts are performed by an employee who is independent of maintaining the day-to-day inventory.
 Procedures are being documented and put into place for annual physical inventory will be conducted every periodically by an outside company.
 Cycle count testing will be coordinated with Accounting Division to incorporate sufficient controls.
+4. Written inventory policies and procedures guide the inventory management process.
 Inventory Management Policies and Procedures have been drafted and are being revised for adoption and implementation.
+Grants Management To ensure effective controls, funding requests and funding drawdown duties are segregated.
 The City is in the process of updating the Grant Administration Policy using "Sample" Grant Policies from other Cities as a guide.
 Finance will provide the draft policy to the Ad Hoc City Council Policies Subcommittee for their review and recommendation to City Council.
 The updated Grants Management Policy will provide more comprehensive guidance, including: Definitions of roles and responsibilities for the administration, management, and oversight over grants among Finance personnel and departmental personnel, including frequency of activities.
-Finance will also schedule annual training for departments and create a quarterly Grant Newsletter that informs departments of: • Various internal control suggestions • Grant accounting issues that have come up in Finance or other departments • Shared ideas for grants management • Updates of changes to current policies and procedures • Any Auditor concerns See Management Response #1 This task will be completed by the Sr. Accountant working in the Accounting Division.
+Finance will also schedule annual training for departments and create a quarterly Grant Newsletter that informs departments of: • Various internal control suggestions • Grant accounting issues that have come up in Finance or other departments • Shared ideas for grants management • Updates of changes to current policies and procedures • Any Auditor concerns Comprehensive grants management policies and processes are well- documented.
+See Management Response #1 3.
+Grants management policies are up-to-date.
+This task will be completed by the Sr. Accountant working in the Accounting Division.
+4. Training programs, both formal and informal, provide enough knowledge and skills necessary to manage and administer grants compliance.
 See Management Response #1